rockdaboot/libpsl/README.md

 - finds the shortest private part of a given domain
 - works with international domains (UTF-8 and IDNA2008 Punycode)
 - is thread-safe
-- handles IDNA2008 UTS#46 (libicu is used by psl2c if installed)
+- handles IDNA2008 UTS#46 (if libicu is available)

 Find more information about the Publix Suffix List [here](https://publicsuffix.org/).